Hodakhalid/SIC/README.md

-# Student Grade Calculator
+# Student Grade Calculator (GradeFlow)

 ## Project Idea
-The Student Grade Calculator is a JavaScript application that collects a student's information, calculates the final grade, determines the student's academic level and pass/fail status, then displays the results using alert() and console.log().
+The Student Grade Calculator is a JavaScript application that collects a student's information, calculates the final grade, determines the student's academic level and pass/fail status, then displays the results using alert().
 The project is built using JavaScript fundamentals such as variables, data types, operators, type conversion, conditional statements, and switch.

 ## Team Members
 - Huda Khalid
 - Haidy Araby
 - Mariam Halawa

-## Roles
+## Each Member's Role
-- Huda:
+- Huda: Meet Our Team Section /  About Section / JS
-- Haidy:
+- Haidy: Navbar / Hero Section / Footer / JS
-- Mariam:
+- Mariam: Features Section / How It Work Section